DCAN-Labs/biceps_cmdln/docs/source/index.rst

 What is biceps_cmdln?
 =====================
-biceps_cmdln is a tool for calculating functional connectivity matrices.
+biceps_cmdln is a tool for calculating functional connectivity matrices from parcellated timeseries data.
 The tool is specifically designed for individuals who already have fMRI
 data that has been (1) denoised, (2) projected into a parcellated cifti space,
-(3) concatenated [in the case where multiple versions of a run type exist], (4)
+(3) concatenated [in the case where multiple versions of a run type exist], and (4)
-and the data is formatted using general BIDS Derivatives principles.
+formatted using general BIDS Derivatives principles.

-Using this pipeline is only recommended if you are using tools generated
+Further, because this tool makes use of certain assumptions about the formatting of input data - using this pipeline is only recommended if you are using tools developed
 by the DCAN group at the University of Minnesota to denoise and parcellate your fMRI data.